-Tables, caselets and graphs comprise of the entire CAT data interpretation section.
-Almost 16 questions are asked from data interpretation every year in the CAT exam.
-In the paper, data caselets are given and then some questions are asked based on the given data.
+Tables, caselets and graphs comprise the entire CAT Data Interpretation section.
+Almost 16 questions are asked from Data Interpretation every year in the CAT Exam.
+In the paper, data caselets are given, and then some questions are asked based on the given data.
 The graphical representation of data or the graph questions forms the major percentage of questions in this section.

-In graph related questions, a graph will be given to represent certain sets of data or to depict a relation between certain entities.
+In graph-related questions, a graph will be given to represent certain sets of data or to depict a relation between certain entities.
 The candidates are required to interpret the data given in the graph and solve the questions.
-There can different types of graphs included in the CAT data interpretation section.
+There can be different types of graphs included in the CAT data interpretation section.
 The types of graphs are discussed below.

-In this chart, the total sales of the companies A, B and C are given.
-From this data, questions like “calculate the average sales”, “who had the highest sales in a particular year?”, etc. can be asked.
+In this chart, the total sales of companies A, B and C are given.
+From this data, questions like “calculate the average sales”, “who had the highest sales in a particular year?” etc., can be asked.

-In this above chart, the pass percentages of the students in a particular class are given.
-Questions like “how many students passed on a particular subject?”, “total students who failed in a certain subject”, etc. are commonly asked in pie chart questions.
+In the above chart, the pass percentages of the students in a particular class are given.
+Questions like “how many students passed on a particular subject?”, “total students who failed in a certain subject”, etc., are commonly asked in pie chart questions.

 In the above bar graph, the admission details in different streams of a particular school are given.
-From this graph, questions like “ratio of total science and arts students over the years”, “how many times more are the admissions in science stream in a particular year?”, etc. can be asked.
+From this graph, questions like “ratio of total science and arts students over the years”, “how many times more are the admissions in the science stream in a particular year?” etc., can be asked.

-These were the different types of graphs that are included in the data interpretation for CAT section.
-It is important to know about these graphs and then practice several variations of questions to be able to tackle any graph related question in the exam.
+These are the different types of graphs that are included in the Data Interpretation for the CAT section.
+It is important to know about these graphs and then practise several variations of questions to be able to tackle any graph-related question in the exam.

-To get more such study materials for CAT exam, keep visiting BYJU’S. Comment any CAT related query below and get complete assistance for CAT 2018 preparation.
+To get more such study materials for the CAT exam, keep visiting BYJU’S. Comment on any CAT-related query below and get complete assistance for CAT 2023 preparation.